 So, what’s driving this shift away from that antiquated, winner-takes-all approach to compensation?
 Technology – specifically platforms that allow marketing departments to gain more visibility into the multiple touchpoints along the customer journey.

-The most forward-thinking merchants, networks and Software as a Service (SaaS) companies bolstered such service offerings in 2017, to much acclaim.
+The most forward-thinking merchants, affiliate networks and Software as a Service (SaaS) companies bolstered such service offerings in 2017, to much acclaim.
 As such, it’s likely that we’ll see even more platform providers jump on this data-driven bandwagon this year.

 Continued improvements in data acquisition and attribution modeling means that affiliate programs will be better able to align their commission structures based on a variety of factors, including the types of affiliates in their program, how they influence other marketing channels and other performance goals.